Spidfail/vim_config/README.md

 Then, run the following **inside** the git directory :
 ```
 rm -Rf ~/.vim
-[ -e "~/.vimrc" ] && mv ~/.vimrc ~/.vimrc.old ; cp ./.vimrc ~/
+if [ -f ~/.vimrc ]; then mv ~/.vimrc ~/.vimrc.old ; fi ; cp ./.vimrc ~/
 ```
 > Theses commands should not work if you have a different config's files management.

 Sources are copied from there to your `$HOME`/`~` directory, where your `.vimrc` config file.
 It automatically erase previous `.vim`.
 > Your old config (if there is one) is renamed by adding the extension `.old` and remain in the `$HOME` directory.

-> Your plugins and settings will be automatically installed when you'll start vim.
+Your plugins and settings will be automatically installed when you'll start vim.
+Just wait few seconds after vim opened up.

 ***Your Vim is now ready to use.***